 This gives Pinocchio and the quartet the idea to go upset Monstro’s stomach in hopes that he vomits Pinocchio and Geppetto back outside.
 If you’re paying attention, this means that the room full of stomach acid isn’t the stomach.
 The trio sends Pinocchio back to his dad for impending regurgitation, while they can go to the Key to Truth room.
 Just to make this stomach/not stomach thing even sillier, the team claim they’re going as deep as possible, but the room end up in is Monstro’s throat from KH1.
 Also, the throat used to be one room away from the stomach.
 And they somehow end up at the opposite door!
 Sora’s memory is in bad shape!

 This has actually been one of my shorter entries but I feel that somehow I’ve already talked too much.
-As a result, I’m finally going to talk about Enemy Cards.
-I’ve already told you the bulk of it: if you use an Enemy Card, it gives you a special game-changer power, for a set period of time.
+As a result, I’m finally going to talk about Enemy Cards, both because they’re simple, and because I’ve already told you the bulk of it.
+If you use an Enemy Card, it gives you a special game-changer power, for a set period of time.
 Sometimes that timer is an actual timer, like with Oogie Boogie, but it usually depends on your actions.
 For example, the Guard Armor extends the range of your attacks for the next 30 attacks.
 Most Enemy Cards depend on reloads, meaning you have to use them carefully.
-It would be a waste if you remembered to use an enemy card when you had no cards left to play!
+It would be a waste if you remembered to use an Enemy Card that expires on reloads when you had no cards left to play!
+Been there!

 And that’s the real trouble with Enemy Cards: using them, and remembering to use them.
 Enemy Cards exist in an entirely separate deck from your Attack cards, which you swap to by pressing Select.
 It’s hard to remember they even exist, and their high CP cost will guarantee you only bring one or two.
 Hell, it’s hard to use them if you have more than two.
 Imagine switching to the Enemy Card deck in an emergency just to realize you don’t remember where you left the card?
 Even the deck construction is confusing.
 When you’re building your deck, you have to place you Enemy and Attack cards on the same grid, and the game sucks out the Enemy Cards into their own deck when combat starts.
 Couldn’t they have been on separate edit menus?

 The trouble is, the odds are low.
 Once again, Ultima Spark comes to my rescue: Enemy Cards drop from a 2-4% depending on the individual enemy.
+Not the worst I’ve ever seen, but remember the scope of the full collection!
 If you want this Trophy and special in-game bonuses that are tied to Enemy Cards, you have to hit those rock-bottom odds for every single minor enemy in the entire game (except the Darkball in 3D versions, which we’ll talk about later).

-There are ways to increase your odds of getting Enemy Cards: you have to go to Teeming, Looming, and Almighty Darkness rooms.
-Teeming Darkness is probably your best bet, since there are more Heartless there and they won’t get a +2 boost like in Almighty Darkness.
+There are ways to increase your odds of getting Enemy Cards, undocumented in the game itself: you have to go to Teeming, Looming, and Almighty Darkness rooms.
 The boosted Enemy Card odds are still rather low but far better than nothing: 2.5x the original rate (so 5-10%).
+The boost seems to be the same for both rooms, so Teeming Darkness is probably your best bet, since there are more Heartless there, and they won’t get a combat boost like in Almighty Darkness.

-One thing to be aware of is that Roulette tokens override the Enemy Card system entirely.
+One thing to be aware of is that Roulette tokens (R Tokens) override the Enemy Card system entirely, so never use a Roulette room and avoid any Roulette tokens that drop at random if you can help it (they also override the Random Joker).
 Imagine how much much nicer it would be if the Enemy Card were on the Roulette!

 Some of the hardest Enemy Cards to get are White Mushrooms and Black Fungi, since they can’t show up in Teeming, Looming and Almighty Darkness to begin with.
-And there’s this weird rule where you have to kill White Mushrooms with Warp spells, something that’s hard to work out without outside help.
+There’s also this weird rule where you have to kill White Mushrooms with Warp spells, which is almost impossible to work out without outside help.
 Ugh, completion trophies.
 Thankfully there is an in-game prize in Re:CoM for getting all the cards: the powerful Gold and Platinum Cards, which are practically cheats.
-They’re unlocked for finding every other card and are the last thing you’ll collect to get Card Master.
+They’re unlocked for finding every other card in the game, and are the last things you’ll collect to get Card Master.
 Thank goodness there’s no secret ending in this game or they might have forced you to do all this garbage if you wanted the ending!

 Once you finally reach Monstro’s… wherever this is supposed to be… Sora asks how they should go about provoking their titanic host.
 Luckily, some Shadows show up to provide a demonstration.
 This begins that “irritation” I mentioned at the front of this entry.
 This is a weird one.
 Jiminy even keeps it in the Journal as a mini-game for some reason, even though there are no prizes.
 It’s so peculiar that if you don’t play it juuuuust right, you might get stuck here for a little while!

 The idea sounds simple until you actually try to do it.
 You fight a group of Shadows against a timer, trying to fill a bar that appears in the corner that rises with each Shadow killed.
-The thing is: the bar gradually falls over time, so completing it is getting it part-way and then defeating just enough Shadows in just a small enough span of time.
-The Shadows restock, but in the 3D version, they restock at a much slower rate (probably because the 2D version of this encounter lacked all challenge and wasn’t worth including).
+The thing is: the bar gradually falls over time, and the Shadows spawn less frequently than the bar drops, so completing it involves getting it part-way and then defeating just enough Shadows in just a small enough span of time.
+The Shadows are infinite, but in the 3D version, they restock at a much slower rate (probably because the 2D version of this encounter lacked all challenge and wasn’t worth including).
 You almost have to avoid the 3D version’s Shadows for a while, doing a few weakening attacks while you wait, so that you can take a few of them out in under a few seconds.
 Worse, this is one of those situations where the 3D games’ widened arena is a punishment over the GBA.

 If we’re going to be honest, the widened arena is always a downside.
 Yeah, I said it.
 The widened arenas must add, I’m not joking, an hour or two to the gameplay of Re:CoM over CoM, just jogging between enemies during fights!